origolab/documents/Private-Transaction-Protocol.md

 * Both **spends** and **outputs** in `PrivateTransaction` should not be empty.

-#### Deshielded Transaction
+#### Private To Public Transaction

-A Deshielded Transaction transfers value from private addresses to one public account.
+A Private To Public Transaction transfers value from private addresses to one public account.

 ##### Specification